TV Drama Resources for MIPCOM

 ADVERTISEMENT

-Mansha Daswani, editor-in-chief at World Screen, outlines some of key themes reshaping the drama sector and highlights our wealth of resources for scripted distributors and buyers descending upon Cannes this weekend.
+Mansha Daswani, editor-in-chief at World Screen, outlines some of the key themes reshaping the drama sector and highlights our wealth of resources for scripted distributors and buyers descending upon Cannes this weekend.

 As the entire industry recalibrates after the streaming wars, there is less money in the ecosystem, but there is still room for a range of stories to be told, several distributors told me in my feature in our MIPCOM edition on how financing strategies are evolving.
 Some models have stayed the same, but new ones are emerging as everyone looks for smarter, better ways to get shows produced, without sacrificing quality on-screen.
 Known IP is one of the routes producers are taking, given the continued value of franchises.
 But new concepts are also finding ways to break through.
 “You don’t need big stars, proven IP, long-running series, catch-all storytelling to have a hit,” Richard Gadd said at the Emmy Awards this year as his show, Baby Reindeer, landed a series of wins, including best limited or anthology series.
 “Dare to fail in order to achieve.”
 And you’ll find lots of ambitious fare highlighted in our October editions of TV Drama and the TV Drama Guide, Screening Rooms and the latest edition of the TV Drama Screenings Festival.